mmgen/mmgen-wallet/doc/wiki/commands/command-help-swaptxdo.md

   ‘mmnode-ticker’, which can be used to calculate the current cross-rate between the asset pair of a swap, as well as the total receive value in terms of the send value.

+                                  TRADE LIMIT

+  A target value for the swap may be set, known as the “trade limit”.
+If this target cannot be met, the network will refund the user’s coins, minus transaction fees (note that the refund goes to the address associated with the transaction’s first input, leading to coin reuse).
+Since under certain circumstances large amounts of slippage can occur, resulting in significant losses, setting a trade limit is highly recommended.

+  The target may be given as either an absolute coin amount or percentage value.
+  In the latter case, it’s interpreted as the percentage below the “expected amount out” returned by the swap quote server.
+Zero or negative percentage values are also accepted, but are likely to result in your coins being refunded.

+  The trade limit is rounded to four digits of precision in order to reduce transaction size.

   ADDRESS TYPES: